oprypin/crsfml/gitbook/window-inputs.md

 character.move(x, y)
 ```

 Joystick states are automatically updated when you check for events.
-If you don't check for events, or need to query a joystick state (for example, checking which joysticks are connected) before starting your game loop, you'll have to manually call the `SF::Joystick.update` function yourself to make sure that the joystick states are up to date.
+If you don't check for events, or need to query a joystick state (for example, checking which joysticks are connected) before starting your game loop, you'll have to manually call the `SF::Joystick.update` class method yourself to make sure that the joystick states are up to date.